SynapseFI/SynapseFI-Ruby/README.md

 ## SynapsePayRest-Ruby

 Simple API wrapper for SynapsePay REST V3 API.
-This wrapper aims to handle the headers for each API request and appropriate error handling,.
+This wrapper aims to handle the headers for each API request and appropriate error handling.

 ## Code Example